martinmajor88/Wayfair-to-Fishbowl-CSV-Converter/README.md

 You now have a .csv file in the FishbowlOut directory that can be easily imported using Fishbowl Inventory's native import feature!

+Note that this script will format the import .csv for both regular inventory items an Kit items, however due to limitation in how Fishbowl Inventory handles the import of Kit Item data off of a .csv file, some additional manual work may need to be done to make sure that the Kit items populate correctly on the Fishbowl Sales Order and include their component parts.